TheRebelCreeper/ChessEngine/Readme.md

 * History Heuristic Move Ordering
 * Killer Move Heuristic

+## TODO List

+Features that have not been implemented yet, but are planned

+* New NNUE
+* TT in qsearch
+* Aspiration Windows
+* Lazy SMP
+* Late Move Pruning
+* Tunability
+* Staged Move Generation

 ## Requirements

 Requires the NNUE weights to be in same directory as executable.